MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 Per stakeholder request:
 * We imported the previously cleaned CSV files **without allowing NULLs** by changing data types in SQL 💪.
 * We utilized deep SQL queries using CASE, CREATE, DISTINCT, JOIN, SUBQUERY, UNION, and so on while showing our work.
-* We answered every possible question using data-driven decision-making that is ripe for summary visualizations.
+* We answered every possible question using data-driven decision-making that are ripe for exporting to be used in summary visualizations.

 I hope you've found this Excel section guide helpful!